 To illustrate, assume that Arizona Electronics has an outsourcing agreement with New York Manufacturers, Inc. to manufacture and assemble one of its flagship smartphones.

-First, processing of direct materials is a value-added activity.
+First, the processing of direct materials is a value-added activity.
 Assembly and packaging are also necessary activities to bring the product to saleable condition.

-To increase the manufacturing or service cycle efficiency, companies should make an effort in reducing non-value-added activities, which in return, would increase the value-added ratio.
-The manufacturing or service cycle efficiency is a measure of the ratio value-added activities in a process.
+To increase the manufacturing or service cycle efficiency, companies should make an effort to reduce non-value-added activities, which, in return, would increase the value-added ratio.
+The manufacturing or service cycle efficiency is a measure of the ratio of value-added activities in a process.

-Next, determine the total cycle time by adding all the needed hours or days to complete a certain process.
+Next, determine the total cycle time by adding all the hours or days needed to complete a certain process.
 Then, add all the time needed to finish all value-added activities.
-Lastly, divide the total value-added time over total cycle time.
+Lastly, divide the total value-added time over the total cycle time.

-However, letting outsourcing companies handle specific non-value-added activities can even help more in reducing costs and keeping the production or service lines moving effectively.
+However, letting outsourcing firms handle specific non-value-added activities can even help reduce costs and keep the production or service lines moving effectively.

 Companies hire BPOs mainly because they want more control over their employees.
-They want to harness the in-house talent that is stuck in making payroll slips or managing accounts uncollectible.
+They want to harness the in-house talent that is stuck making payroll slips or managing uncollectible accounts.